Keep yourself hydrated on every hike

-- In the most serious cases, delirium or unconsciousness
+- In the most serious cases, heat exhaustion, delirium or unconsciousness

-If you are well hydrated you will be “Clear and Copious”.
-This little saying was taught to me many years ago in Boy Scouts.
-It means that if you are urinating often and it is clear or mostly clear then you are staying hydrated.
-If you find yourself sweating a lot but are unsure the last time you urinated was you need to stop and drink fluids.
-Stay away from dark colored beverages, caffeinated beverages, and alcohol.
-Water or some type of high electrolyte drink such as Gatorade or a mix in supplement such as Nuun is best.
-The warning colors to watch for range in color from light yellow (chardonnay) to dark yellow.
-If your urine color is orange you need to seek immediate medial help.
+Check your urine: If you are well hydrated you will be ‘Clear and Copious’.
+This saying was taught to me years ago in Boy Scouts.
+It means if you are urinating often and it is clear or mostly clear then you are staying hydrated.
+The darker your urine, the more dehydrated you are.
+If your urine is brown you need to seek immediate medial attention.
+If you find yourself sweating a lot but are unsure when you last urinated, you need to stop and drink fluids.
+Avoid dark colored drinks, caffeinated drinks, and alcohol.
+Water or a high electrolyte drink is best.

 The flip side to dehydration is overhydration.
 This is a fairly rare condition for hikers and generally effects endurance athletes such as marathon runners, ultrarunners and triathletes.

 Overhydration is an imbalance of fluids.
 It happens when your body takes in or holds on to more fluid than your kidneys can remove.
 Drinking too much water or not having a way to remove it can cause water levels to build up.
 This dilutes important substances in your blood.
 In very extreme cases, hyponatremia may cause coma and even death.

 Hyponatremia occurs when the concentration of sodium in your blood is abnormally low.
 Sodium is an electrolyte, and it helps regulate the amount of water that’s in and around your cells.